 TekSIP is a SIP Registrar and SIP Proxy for Windows.
-TekSIP supports UDP, TCP, TLS and WebSocket transports.
+TekSIP supports UDP, TCP, TLS and WebSocket (IPv4 & IPv6) transports.
 TLS and Secure WebSocket are supported in only commercial editions.
-TekSIP is tested on Microsoft Windows XP, Vista, Windows 7/8/10 and Windows 2003-2016 server.
-TekSIP can be deployed as a signaling server for WebRTC based SIP phones.
-Please see installation requirements at Support section. and don't forget to read Readme file comes with the distribution.
+TekSIP is tested on Microsoft Windows Vista, Windows 7/8/10/11 and Windows 2008-2022 server.
+TekSIP can be deployed as a signaling and media gateway for WebRTC based SIP phones.
+Please see installation requirements at Support section and don't forget to read Readme file comes with the distribution.

 TekSIP complies with RFC 3261, RFC 3263, RFC 3311, RFC 3581 and RFC 3891.